2020 Annual Metal Leaching/Acid Rock Drainage Field School

 - Duthie Mine

-Departure times for the mine tours will be announced on the first day of the course.
+A schedule will be provided on the first day of the course.
 Transportation to the mine sites will be provided.

 Bulkley Valley Research Centre

 Smithers, BC, Canada, V0J 2N0